Last Updated on February 17, 2026

 The FCRA requires registration from organisations that accept foreign contributions, thus necessitating the submission of quarterly returns.
 Such quarterly returns act to inform the Ministry of Home Affairs about inflows and sources as well as utilisations of foreign funds on a periodic basis.
 Such an ability helps keep an eye on international contributions and their applications, which might otherwise be used for illegitimate transfers or misuse.

-The quarterly return should be made within fifteen days from the close of each quarter, mentioning the amount received, the source of funds, the purpose for which it is used and ways through which foreign contributions are utilised.
+The quarterly return should be made within fifteen days from the close of each quarter, mentioning the amount received, the source of funds, the purpose for which it is used and the ways through which foreign contributions are utilised.
 The reporting mechanism improves annual compliance and creates a culture of ongoing transparency.
 Failure to comply may result in fines or even revocation of FCRA registration and has serious repercussions for organisations.

 Quarterly reporting under the FCRA would thus strengthen the accountability of NGOs and other recipients while safeguarding national interests.
 It reflects an active approach to governance since foreign contributions will not now be used to interfere with public welfare or national security, as activities exercised will be directed towards legitimate developmental objectives.